 - Siblings of Current Students and Children of Staff - Siblings of Current Students: Siblings of current KIPP Texas students must complete a student enrollment application and indicate that the applicant is the sibling of a current KIPP Texas student in order to receive priority in the lottery.
-Sibling applications received after the lottery will be placed at the bottom of the priority waitlist in the order they are received.
-All sibling applications will require their sibling to be enrolled at one of our schools by the time of the lottery or they will be zoned according to their address.
-A pre-Lottery audit will be conducted for this group in January of the application cycle.
+Sibling applications received after the lottery deadline will be placed at the bottom of the priority waitlist in the order they are received.
+All sibling applicants will require their sibling to be enrolled at a KIPP Texas school by the time of the lottery.
+A pre-Lottery audit will be conducted for this group.

 - Children of Staff: Children of KIPP Texas employees receive priority in the lottery.
 They must complete a student enrollment application and indicate that the applicant is the child of a current KIPP Texas employee in order to receive priority in the lottery.
-Applications received after the lottery will be placed at the bottom of the priority waitlist in the order they are received.
-A pre-Lottery audit will be conducted for this group in January of the application cycle. - Priority & Attendance Zones: Schools have specific, outlined priority areas, bound by zip codes and/or major streets.
+Applications received after the lottery deadline will be placed at the bottom of the priority waitlist in the order they are received.
+A pre-Lottery audit will be conducted for this group. - Priority & Attendance Zones: Each KIPP Texas school has a specific, outlined priority area, bound by zip codes and/or major streets, known as its geographic priority zone.
+All applicants will be zoned to a particular school based on their home address.
+This includes both siblings of current students and students of families who are applying to KIPP for the first time.
+Applicants who live within those priority zones will receive priority in that schools' lottery.
 These priority zones may change from year to year.
 The attendance zone for a school is determined by the school's priority zones. - Outside of Zones: Applications from students who live outside of the assigned zones will be next.
-If for any reason the school has seats available after going through its priority zones, students living outside of the priority zones will be offered a seat in our schools.
+If for any reason the school has seats available after going through its priority zones, students living outside of the priority zones will be offered a seat in the KIPP Texas school.